developer-zebra/developer-zebra-site/src/devicetracker/2-3/guide/setup/index.md

 8. Installation complete.
 Click **Finish.**
 ![img](DTRK_Install_7.JPG)
 _Figure 7.
 Installation - complete_
-9. Perform one of the following to run the server:<br>
+9. For first time installations, reboot the server.
+Otherwise, perform one of the following to start the server:<br>
 A. Reboot the server.
 The ZDVC server services automatically start as scheduled tasks.<br>
 B. Manually start the **ZDVC Backend Server** and **ZDVC WebUI Server** scheduled tasks to run the services.
 Open **Task Scheduler** in **Administrative Tools.** For each scheduled task, right-click on the task and select **Run** from the menu.
 <img style="height:350px" src="zdvc_service_run.png"/>